By Ray Williams, August 9, 2020

 - We literally can’t admit that we’re wrong.
 In Being Wrong, author Kathryn Schulz explains the problem of error blindness: “… the sentence ‘I am wrong’ describes a logical impossibility.
 As soon as we know that we are wrong, we aren’t wrong anymore, since to recognize a belief as false is to stop believing it.
 Thus we can only say ‘I was wrong.’”
 So even for those of us who try hard to admit our mistakes, it’s almost impossible for us to do so, at least in the present: “… we can be wrong, or we can know it, but we can’t do both at the same time.”

 The following is a collection of ideas from research and practices that can help

-- Develop a Growth Mindset.
+- Develop a growth mindset.
 Just learning that your brain can change is enough to rewire your mindset.
 One study found that teaching children about the brain’s malleable quality led them to adopt a growth mindset in school, boosted their motivation, and made them more resilient to failure.
 You can do the same thing by googling the term “neuroplasticity.”
-Or better yet, check out the TED Talk by my fellow colleague and growth mindset expert, Carol Dweck.
+Or better yet, check out the TED Talk by growth mindset expert, Carol Dweck.